 Data Standardization and Data Cleaning

 Another common practice is standardizing and cleaning data before sending it to the data collection server.
 This is helpful for all data but particularly for user-inputted data.
-For example, we could lowercase the city that a user may enter during checkout.
-Another example could be to remove leading or trailing whitespaces or to remove reserved characters.
+For example, we could lowercase the city a user may enter during checkout.
+Another example could be removing leading or trailing whitespaces or reserved characters.

 Concatenations or Splitting

-In some cases, we may need to concatenate two different variables before sending them to the data collection server.
+Sometimes, we may need to concatenate two variables before sending them to the data collection server.
 Similarly, we may need to split up a variable into multiple parts.

 Developer Responsibilities

-A developer or “front-end developer” as they are sometimes referred to is typically responsible for getting data into the browser and then into the data layer.
-In many cases, the developer is already using user and product data for UX purposes, so it is not a lot of extra work to make the same data available to the data layer, where the tag manager engineer can pick it up.
+A developer or “front-end developer,” as they are sometimes referred to, is typically responsible for getting data into the browser and then into the data layer.
+In many cases, the developer already uses user and product data for UX purposes, so it is not a lot of extra work to make the same data available to the data layer, where the tag manager engineer can pick it up.

 Another common developer responsibility is tying user actions to analytics events.
 For example, an organization may want to track product images that a user can scroll through – in this case, a developer is responsible for listening to user interactions and passing that information to analytics methods.